 The Legend of Sleepy Hollow

 In his collection of 34 essays and short stories titled The Sketch Book of Geoffrey Crayon, Gent, American author Washington Irving includes the gothic tale The Legend of Sleepy Hollow.
 The original version of “The Legend of Sleepy Hollow” was written by Irving in 1819, while he was living in Birmingham, England.

 - Original publication date: 1820

 Featuring music and lyrics by Laurence O’Keefe and Nell Benjamin and a book by Heather Hach, the musical Legally Blonde debuted in 2007.
-Both the novel by Amanda Brown and the 2001 film of the same name serve as inspiration for this story.
+The novel by Amanda Brown and the 2001 film of the same name inspire this story.

 - Originally published: 2001

 - Adapted from: Legally Blonde

 Puppet and human actors star in Avenue Q, a musical comedy written by Robert Lopez and Jeff Marx, with music by Jeff Whitty and lyrics by Jeff Marx.
 The musical’s book, score, and best musical categories went to it at the 2004 Tony Awards.
 The show is a spoof on Sesame Street on PBS but deals with the mature subject matter.

 - Awards: Tony Award for Best Musical; Tony Award for Best Book; Tony Award for Best Original Score

 Duncan Sheik composed the music for the rock musical Spring Awakening, which also features a book and lyrics by Steven Sater.
 It was inspired by Frank Wedekind’s Spring Awakening, a German play first performed in 1891.